-Identification, Characterization and Optimization of High- affinity Antibodies Against SARS-CoV-2
+Identification, Characterisation and Optimisation of High- affinity Antibodies Against SARS-CoV-2

 There is a clear unmet need for novel anti-viral therapeutic approaches for COVID-19.
-To build protection against infections, our adaptive immune system produces a repertoire of antibodies that can recognize, bind, and neutralize infectious pathogens.
+To build protection against infections, our adaptive immune system produces a repertoire of antibodies that can recognise, bind, and neutralise infectious pathogens.
 This project aims to identify high-affinity antibodies generated in COVID-19 patients that could be further harnessed for therapeutic interventions.

 In this project, the consortium will identify high-affinity antibodies against SARS-CoV-2 by screening the blood of convalescent COVID-19 patients.
 The consortium will combine innovative approaches in high-throughput testing of SARS-CoV-2 peptides, B cell receptor analysis at the single-cell level, and related antigen-affinity assays to interrogate the antibody repertoire of these patients.